Signing up for credit cards through partner links earns us a commission. Here’s our full Advertising Policy.

-The IHG® Rewards Club Premier Credit Card comes with a whopper 80,000 IHG point sign-up bonus after meeting minimum spending requirements.
+The IHG® Rewards Club Premier Credit Card comes with a fat sign-up bonus of 80,000 IHG points after meeting minimum spending requirements.
 And it’s packed with benefits that make it well worth keeping in your wallet year after year.

 This card offers a lot of useful perks for folks who like IHG hotels, including an annual anniversary night certificate.
 But even if you don’t stay at IHG hotels frequently, you never know when you might end up in one, because you can find them just about everywhere!

-Here are 6 reasons why we love the Chase IHG Premier card and why it’s a great card to consider!
+Here are 6 reasons why we love the IHG Premier Rewards Credit Card and why it’s a great tool for your upcoming travel!

 Why We Like the IHG Rewards Club Premier Credit Card